IamKay/100DaysOfCode/README.md

 * Day 28
   > Learnt about flutter a little.
 As for web, i started with the basics of IndexedDB along with a codelab as well.
 Long day today, not a practical work.

+* Day 29
+  > Learnt a lot about my progress in JS.
+I have a long way to go.
+I am currently fixing some issues in a product in JS.
+It is a simple task of making a function but the thought of DRY makes it time consuming.
+Advice: Don't always go for the fancy ways that people are using.
+If it can work, use the simple ones.